Top U.S. fuel pipeline operator pushes to recover from cyberattack - Up News Info

 Article content

-Colonial Pipeline, top U.S. fuel pipeline operator, continued work on Sunday to recover from a ransomware cyberattack that forced it to shut down on Friday and sparked worries of a spike in retail gasoline prices.

-The incident is one of the most disruptive digital ransom operations ever reported and has prompted calls from American lawmakers to tighten up protection for critical U.S. energy infrastructure against hackers.

 Colonial said on Saturday it was “continuing to monitor the impact of this temporary service halt” and to work to restore service.
-It did not give an estimate for a restart date.
+It did not give an estimate for a restart date and declined further comment on Sunday.

-Colonial moves 2.5 million barrels per day of gasoline and other fuels from refiners on the Gulf Coast to consumers in the eastern and southern United States.
-It also serves some of the largest U.S. airports, including Atlanta’s Hartsfield Jackson Airport, the world’s busiest by passenger traffic.

 Retail fuel experts including the American Automobile Association said an outage lasting several days could have significant impacts on regional fuel supplies, particularly in the U.S. Southeast.

-While the U.S. government investigation is in early stages, a former U.S. official and two industry sources said the hackers are likely a professional cybercriminal group and that a group dubbed “DarkSide” was likely among the potential suspects.
+While the U.S. government investigation is in the early stages, a former U.S. official and two industry sources said the hackers are likely a professional cybercriminal group and that a group dubbed “DarkSide” was among potential suspects.

 Article content